 What is a watermark?
 How can I protect my images from theft by copying?

-1. Your original image is never available to viewers who see only a screen-sized image; the full-sized image is parked on our servers and only used when someone prints a photo.
+- Your original image is never available to viewers who see only a screen-sized image; the full-sized image is parked on dotphoto servers and only used when someone prints a photo.

-While signed into your own account, you will NOT see the word PROOF on your photos.
+While signed into your own account, you will NOT see the word watermark on your photos.
 You are looking at your own photos, so there is no reason to obscure them with the watermark.
-To see the watermark displayed, sign out of your dotPhoto account, and view your account as a guest.
+To see the watermark displayed, sign out of your dotphoto account, and view your account as a guest.
+It can be helpful to open an "incognito" window before you sign in as a guest.

 To add a Watermark